Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 How Are Gemstones Formed?
 (The Geology Behind the Sparkle)

 The creation of a gemstone is a remarkable geological event, requiring precise conditions, specific chemical ingredients, and immense spans of time.
-Most gemstones are born deep within the Earth’s crust or upper mantle, where intense heat and pressure transform ordinary elements into extraordinary crystals.
+Most gemstones are born deep within the Earth's crust or upper mantle, where intense heat and pressure transform ordinary elements into extraordinary crystals.
 While the journey of every stone is unique, geologists generally classify gemstone formation into three primary processes based on the type of rock in which they originate: igneous, metamorphic, and sedimentary.
-Understanding these origins provides a deeper appreciation for the rarity and beauty of these natural wonders.
+Understanding these origins gives you a sharper sense of why some stones are so much rarer than others.

 Igneous, Metamorphic, and Sedimentary Origins